zohreh-aaa/DNN-old/README.md

 We have two main .ipynb files the first one `Testing_Experimnet.ipynb` is containing our emprical study and the second one `Fault definition.ipynb` is one of the required step for answering to two of our research questions (RQ2& RQ3).

+`Testing_Experimnet.ipynb` contains the implementation of all diversity metrics (GD, STD, NCD) and all RQs.
-DNNs faults are determined and saved for three models (LeNet1,LeNet5 and 12_Conv_layer) and two datasets (MNIST and Cifar10) by running "Fault definition.ipynb".
+DNNs faults are determined and saved for three models (LeNet1,LeNet5 and 12_Conv_layer) and two datasets (MNIST and Cifar10) by running `Fault definition.ipynb`.
+`sadl11` folder contains the original code files for computing the LSC and DSC coverage metrics from >"Guiding Deep Learning System Testing using Surprise Adequacy" paper.

-Requirements for Fault definition part
+Requirements
 ---------------
 You need to first install these Libraries:
   - `!pip install umap-learn`